VidarStiernstrom/ysf-alfem/README.md

 Currently, for the same problem setup 'RS03' results in almost the entire fluid yielding, while for 'CT19-alg3' and 'freeFEM' gives similar results, where the fluid only yields close to the particle.
 'CT19-alg1' diverges.
 Results from 'RS03' are presented in Figure 2, where in the left figure $q$ is the relaxed strain rate, $\dot D$ is the deformation rate, i.e., $\dot D_{ij} = 0.5 \dot \gamma_{ij}$, and superscripts is the iteration index.

+Run with `mpirun -np N python bingham_particle.py` where `N` is the number of MPI processes.
+Results are written in `BP4` format to `results/bingham_particle/<var_form_str>` and can be read with e.g., [ParaView](https://www.paraview.org/).

+**TODO**:
+- Fix/understand diverging results between different variational forms in the Bingham fluid solver.
+Verify correctness!
+- Adaptive mesh refinement.
+See adaptive mesh refinement strategies in [1] and [2].

 <figure float="left">
     <img src="./assets/images/ux_RS03_bingham.png"
          width="50%">